kovalanv/asellion-assignment/README.md

 # Asellion-assignment

 ## Run application and tests

+Add "ASELLION_APP_ENCRYPTION_PASSWORD" to the system enviroment variable with the value "asellion123".
+This is to decrypt the encrypted db url in the application.yml file.

 If you want to run the application from an IDE like eclipse/netbeans, run "com.asellion.AppMain.java".
 Application uses POSTGRESQL db.

 If you want to run the junit tests, run "ProductRestControllerIntegrationTest.java".
 Tests use in-memory h2 db.